Fair Division with Money and Prices: Relevant literature

 In the assignment problem ex ante fairness is captured by the \textit{ unanimous utility}: the best equal utility in the hypothetical problem where everyone else shares my preferences (\cite{Mo3}, \cite{TT}).
 This is unambiguously the best possible guarantee and it is compatible with Envy Freeness.

-In our model the set of allocations and utilities are vastly more complex than in an assignment problem and the unanimity utility -- that we call the Maxmin utility -- is an upper bound on guarantees but not itself a feasible guarantee.
-Our newfound critique of Envy Freeness (stated as Lemma 3 in section 4.2) complements the normative objections developed in \cite{Mo3}.
+In our model the set of allocations and utilities are vastly more complex than in an assignment problem and the unanimity utility -- that we call the MaxMin utility -- is an upper bound on guarantees but not itself a feasible guarantee.
+Our newfound critique of Envy Freeness (Remarks 2, 3 in section 4.3, 5 respectively) complements the normative objections developed in \cite {Mo3}.

 The search for a practical and appealing guarantee started the mathematical cake cutting literature (\cite{St1}, \cite{Kuh}) and is a prominent theme in the vibrant 21st century algorithmic literature on fair division surveyed in \cite{Mo4}, \cite{Az} and \cite{W}.
-The standard model has utilities additive over objects and no cash transfers or lotteries, so the definition of a convincing guarantee is complicated by the presence of \textquotedblleft un-smoothable\textquotedblright\ indivisibilities.Our Maxmin and minMax utilities (section 5) are the counterpart of, respectively, the influential MaxMinShare due to Buddish \cite{Bud} and its dual MinMaxShare \cite{BoLe}.
-The MaxMinShare is \textit{almost }a feasible guarantee (it is not feasible in extremely rare configurations \cite{PW}); its dual minMax version is strongly unfeasible: the exact opposite holds in our model (Lemma 4 section 5), as well as when we divide a non atomic cake and utilities are continuous but otherwise arbitrary: see \cite{BM1}, \cite {AvKa}.
+There the \textit{standard model} has utilities additive over objects and no cash transfers or lotteries, so the definition of a convincing guarantee is complicated by the presence of \textquotedblleft un-smoothable\textquotedblright\ indivisibilities.
+Our MaxMin and MinMax utilities are the counterpart of, respectively, the influential MaxMinShare due to Budish \cite{Bud} and its dual MinMaxShare \cite{BoLe}.\footnote{ Other definitions of guarantees are also discussed in the algorithmic literature, e. g. \cite{BTF}, as are guarantees adjusted to the granularity of the utilities in \cite{DH}.} The MaxMinShare is \textit{almost }a feasible guarantee (it is not feasible in extremely rare configurations \cite {PW}) while the dual MinMaxShare is strongly unfeasible.
+On the contrary in our model the profile of MinMax utilities is always feasible (Lemma 3 section 5) while the MaxMin profile is unfeasible; this holds as well when we divide a non atomic cake and utilities are continuous but otherwise arbitrary: see \cite{BM1}, \cite{AvKa}.

-Other definitions of guarantees are also discussed in the algorithmic literature, e. g. \cite{BTF}, as are guarantees adjusted to the granularity of the utilities in \cite{DH}.
+In the standard model Envy Freeness is not feasible and one way to relax the EF requirement is to allow cash transfers provably small in a certain sense; these can (equivalently) come as non negative subsidies from the manager's pocket or as a set of balanced transfers bewteen agents.
+The initial positive result by \cite{HS} is strenghtened in \cite{BDNSV}, see also \cite {CI}, \cite{Az1}.

-In the first of our two $n$-person versions of the Divide\&Choose rule (section 6) the participants bid first for the role of Divider, which is similar to and inspired by a similar auction in \cite{C} and \cite{De} for implementing the egalitarian-equivalent division rule when we distribute Arrow-Debreu commodities.
+In the first of our two $n$-person versions of the Divide \& Choose rule (section 6) the participants bid first for the role of Divider, which is similar to and inspired by the auction in \cite{C} and \cite{De} for implementing the egalitarian-equivalent division rule to distribute Arrow-Debreu commodities.